Yonatan235/Pursuit_RL/README.md

 Simulates and trains a reinforcement learning agent to chase a moving target under different observation/tracking strategies with the aim of catching the target (being within its catch radius).
-Comparisons are made to untrained/stationary strategies.
+Comparisons can be made to untrained/stationary strategies.

 ## Features